CS5001-khoury/FlightCounter/instructions/README.md

    * prints out flight info for a small data set, spacing is not counted, no commas
    * Passes standard pycodestyle check
    * Prints out flight info for a large dataset including commas correct
-3. Meets  (AG)
+3. Meets  (MG)
    * Code has comments, well written, and easy to read
    * Report.md questions answered
+   * Student answers questions in the README.md file
 4. Exceeds  (MG)
    * Student provides additional tests in tests_flight_counter.py, , along with any test.dat files they made.
    * Deeper Thinking question answered
-   * Student answers questions in the README.md file

 AG - Auto-graded